lextm/jekyll-theme-chirpy/_posts/2011-2-26-moma-limitations.md

 You must pay more attention to the guidelines, as this kind of issues are harder to identify and fix.

-So “check out your source code on Linux, build it in MonoDevelop and run your application” can be a good start.
+So "check out your source code on Linux, build it in MonoDevelop and run your application" can be a good start.
 A crash can indeed tell you more than all the written words, and reveal how uniqueness your application is.

 Good luck.